Wakefield standoff

 On July 3, 2021, a standoff occurred between individuals, some of whom are alleged to be members of a militia group called Rise of the Moors, some of whom were armed, and state and local police officers on Interstate 95 in Wakefield, Massachusetts.
 This incident began when an officer with the Massachusetts State Police responded to stopped vehicles and allegedly found several in the group carrying long guns, side-arms, and wearing body armor.
 Police said the group claimed to be traveling from Rhode Island to Maine for training on privately owned land.
-The standoff lasted several hours and resulted in eleven arrests, ten of whom are adults and one child.
+The standoff lasted several hours and resulted in eleven arrests, of ten adults and one child.

 Background

 Rise of the Moors is a New England group whose members identify as Moorish Americans.
 An Instagram account connected to the group says its goal is to continue the work of Noble Drew Ali, founder of the Moorish Science Temple of America.
 According to The Washington Post, the group is part of the Moorish sovereign-citizen movement, who claim immunity from local, state and federal laws.
 Similarly, the Southern Poverty Law Center classifies the Rise of the Moors as an "anti-government group" and identifies the Moorish sovereign-citizen movement with the broader sovereign-citizen movement.